The Universal Kepler Problem: TKK Algebra

-Let $V$ be a simple euclidean Jordan algebra.
-For $a\in V$, we use $L_a$ to denote the multiplication by $a$.
+For $a\in V$, we use $L_a$ to denote the multiplication by $a$, so $L_a (b)= ab$.
 Clearly $L_a$ is an endomorphism on $V$ and is linearly dependent on $a$.
-We assume the invariant metric $\langle\mid\rangle$ on $V$ is the unique metric such that the unit element $e$ has unit length, i.e.,
+We assume the invariant inner product $\langle\mid\rangle$ on $V$ is the inner product such that the unit element $e$ has unit length, i.e.,